marugy99/marucodesv2/src/content/misc/about.md

 created_at: "01/02/2025"
 ---

 I'm a **self-taught frontend developer** who loves bringing ideas to life in the form of beautiful, accessible and user-friendly web apps.
-I'm currently working as a full-time developer at [Castos](https://castos.com/), a podcast hosting platform.
+I'm currently working as a full-time developer at <a target="_blank" href="https://castos.com/">Castos</a>, a podcast hosting platform.

 I like to write about my experience working as a dev, about what I'm learning and occasional personal stuff.